-- Amendment with 21 day public comment period: an addition of a new task and/or deletion of a previously programmed task. - Adjustment with an approval vote from the MPO and sign-off from the Office of Transportation Planning (OTP): modification of budget or scope to an already programmed task.
+- The transfer of funds allotted for training allowances (direct payment to trainees) to other categories of expense. - Adjustment with an approval vote from the MPO and sign-off from the Office of Transportation Planning (OTP): - Modification of budget to an already programmed task less than 10 percent of the current total approved budget.